 - Stamp ‘Merry’ in Poppy Parade and Granny Apple Green ink on the white tag; stamp ‘Christmas’ in Early Espresso on a scrap of Basic White and fussy cut

 - Stamp stars in Coastal Cabana along borders of the white tag

 - Fold a 24 inch length of Whisper White seam binding over 4 times and loop through the tags hole (lining up both the white and DSP pieces) Using a 12 inch length of twine tie a bow around the white ribbon to secure it.
 Trim the tops of the white seam binding

 - Adhere the Christmas to the white tag using Dimensionals

 Here are the extra supplies I used for this alternative:Product List

-Give it a try – you can subscribe here or buy a pre-paid subscription for savings (when 6 or 12-month subscriptions are purchased):Product List
+If you haven’t subscribed to Paper Pumpkin yet, give it a try – you can subscribe here or buy a pre-paid subscription for savings (when 6 or 12-month subscriptions are purchased):Product List

 I hope you have a happy, crafy day!
 What color combo would you use on a similar tag?
 Let me know in the comments.